ben423423n32j14e/inspire2domoticz/README.md

 ![Screenshot](images/hardwarepagescreenshot.JPG)

-It was nessesary to combine the cool and heat setpoints into a single temperature with a "Drift" allownace in order to accomodate home automation appliaces such as Amazon Alexa, eg: "Alexa set the thermostat to 22", the plugin takes care of setting the thermostat to heat at 23 degrees and cool at 21 degrees.
+It was nessesary to combine the cool and heat setpoints into a single temperature with a "Drift" allowance in order to accomodate home automation appliances such as Amazon Alexa, eg: "Alexa set the thermostat to 22", the plugin takes care of setting the thermostat to heat at 23 degrees and cool at 21 degrees.

 Note that Alexa has been tested and I can confirm that it is working nicely in my environment.
 Note that a seperate Domoticz plugin is required for Alexa support.